 Glossary (aka RPCV Lingo)

-Glossary with each letter on separate post-it note
+The word Glossary with each letter on separate post-it note of different colors

-The RPCV Health Crusade Glossary collects some of the lingo (aka terms and acronyms) that are often referenced within the Returned Peace Corps Volunteer (RPCV) community.
+The RPCV Health Crusade Glossary is a collection of some of the key lingo (aka terms and acronyms) that are often referenced within the Returned Peace Corps Volunteer (RPCV) community.

 Glossary of Acronyms